iHsbutt/iHs-helper/README.md

 # iHs-helper
+#iH's helper
-extremely customisable bot for discord this is NOT siri. if you want to use it, CREDIT ME, because i spent a lot of time setting this up.
+##extremely customisable bot for discord.
+if you want to use it, CREDIT ME, because i spent a lot of time setting this up.

 DEPENDENCIES: